Robert Corn-Revere: Report on the proposed Flag Desecration Amendment

 Between 1995 and 2006, Congress considered a number of proposals to amend the First Amendment to allow the government to criminalize burning the United States flag as a form of political protest.

 In 2005, Corn-Revere was commissioned by the Freedom Forum First Amendment Center to draft a legal analysis of the potential consequences of the proposal then pending in the 109th Congress.
 The resulting report, titled "Implementing a Flag-Desecration Amendment to the U.S. Constitution: An end to the controversy ... or a new beginning?," concluded that the proposed amendment would likely be challenged on collateral matters in ways that would require the courts, and ultimately the U.S. Supreme Court, to parse the exact meaning of ambiguous terms contained therein.
 The focus of the report was on the meanings that would be assigned to the phrases, "physical desecration" and "flag of the United States."
-The report concluded that concluded that the Supreme Court was likely to interpret this language narrowly, resulting in decisions that would not satisfy either proponents or opponents of the proposed amendment.
+The report concluded that the Supreme Court was likely to interpret this language narrowly, resulting in decisions that would not satisfy either proponents or opponents of the proposed amendment.
 The First Amendment Center distributed a copy of the report to every member of Congress.

 In 2006, the proposed flag desecration amendment failed by one vote in the Senate.

 Background

 Prior to Davis Wright Tremaine, Corn-Revere served as partner at Hogan & Hartson LLP, Chief Counsel to Chairman James H. Quello of the Federal Communications Commission, and as Associate at Hogan & Hartson, Associate at Steptoe & Johnson LLP.

-From 1987-2001, Corn-Revere was an adjunct professor at the Columbus School of Law, Catholic University of America.
+From 1987 to 2001, Corn-Revere was an adjunct professor at the Columbus School of Law, Catholic University of America.

 Community involvement

-Corn-Revere is a past President and National Chairman of the First Amendment Lawyers Association, Editorial Advisor, Free Expression in America Series, Rowman & Littlefield Publishers, Inc., a member of the Media Institute First Amendment Advisory Council since 1997 (Chair, 1997–2003; Board of Trustees, 1997–2003).
+Corn-Revere is a past President and National Chairman of the First Amendment Lawyers Association, Editorial Advisor, Free Expression in America Series, Rowman & Littlefield Publishers, Inc., a member of the Media Institute First Amendment Advisory Council since 1997 (chair, 1997–2003; Board of Trustees, 1997–2003).
 From 2000 to 2002, Corn-Revere served on the board of the American Library Association Freedom to Read Foundation.

 In 2022, the Foundation for Individual Rights in Education added Mr. Corn-Revere to its Advisory Council.
+Corn-Revere joined the organization's staff as its Chief Counsel in 2023.

 Corn-Revere received the Kenneth P. McLaughlin Award of Merit in 2014 from the National Press Photographers Association, and the Vickie Award in 2011 from the Victoria Woodhull Sexual Freedom Alliance.
 He was named a Distinguished Alumnus of Eastern Illinois University in 2009, and in 2012 was commencement speaker at EIU, at which time he was awarded an Honorary Doctor of Laws degree.
 He received the Davis Wright Tremaine Willard J. Wright Award for community service in 2011.